mattfiocca/optimize-pantheon-images/README.md

 You’ll notice that I’ve wrapped this functionality into a bash function, and then just call the function immediately after declaration.
 This is for fun things like sourcing into your ~/.bash_profile.

-For example, remove the function call at the end of this script and save the script to `~/optimize_pantheon_jpgs.sh`.
+For example, remove the function call at the end of this script and save the script to `~/optimize_pantheon_images.sh`.
 Then add this to end of `~/.bash_profile`:

 ```
-. ~/optimize_pantheon_jpgs.sh
+. ~/optimize_pantheon_images.sh
 ```

 Don’t forget the period at the beginning.
 Save and close, then start a new terminal session.
-Now, you can call optimize_pantheon_jpgs directly on the terminal from anywhere and it will return you back to where you were terminal’ed into previous to the call.
+Now, you can just call `optimize_pantheon_images` anywhere on the terminal and it will return you back to where you were prior to the call.

 ## Future Plans